 Fisherman’s Wharf operates on Saturdays in summer from 10 am to 2 pm.

 Located on Vale Island, the heritage building was once the old Hudson Bay store.
 The museum hosts a number of events, exhibits, and artifacts.
 Please check the Hay River Museum’s website for a complete listing of events.

 Explore the Hay River (in South Slavey: Kátå’odehche) which has its origins in the muskeg of northwestern Alberta.
 In the Northwest Territories, it passes over two spectacular waterfalls, the Alexandra Falls and Louise Falls.
 It flows through the town of Hay River and discharges into Great Slave Lake.

 Both waterfalls are an easy drive from the town of Hay River.

 - Twin Falls Gorge Territorial Park – located 43 km southwest of Hay River.
 Watch from two viewing platforms, Alexandra Falls and Louise Falls.
 For a more magnificent experience, walk the beautiful 2 km trail that winds along the Hay River Gorge from Alexandra Falls to Louise Falls.

 - Fort Resolution – 159 km to Fort Resolution one way.
 It will take approximately two and a half hours.
 If you are not limited with time, make it a two-day trip.
 It is absolutely worth it.

 The eight-kilometre Twin Falls Gorge Trail follows a canyon rim through lush boreal woodlands with spectacular vistas and informative signage.
 You can hike the trail yourself, or sign up for an interpretive walk with a local Dene storyteller and tour guide.

 The Northwest Territories are where you want to see the Aurora Borealis dancing overhead.
-Wenn it gets dark again late summer make sure to scan the skies when you’re sitting around the campfire late at night.
+When it gets dark again in late summer make sure to scan the skies when you’re sitting around the campfire late at night.

 Where to stay